phildrysdale1/Thymer-CSV-Importer/README.md

 Import CSV data into Thymer collections with automatic field mapping and type detection.

+## This plugin has been incorporated into the [Thymer Importer Plugin](https://github.com/phildrysdale1/thymer-importer).
+It works as a standalone plugin but I will not be updating it

 ## Features

 - **File upload or paste** - Import from files or clipboard